Home

 Rembrandt, in addition being a painter, was also an art dealer and a great collector of works, various objects and clothes which he used for his paintings.
 He was in constant conflict with art dealers because he wanted the works to be paid their fair price.
 They took revenge when they could, and came to an agreement during the sale following his bankruptcy so that the prices remained ridiculously low, leading to a colossal failure.
 At the height of his glory, Rembrandt made a lot of money, but spent it easily, several factors including a hazardous investment made that he could no longer repay the mortgage for his house.
 After his bankruptcy and the sale of all his property (1656 - 1658), Rembrandt continued to paint and produced some of his most beautiful paintings.
 He received some orders, but died in misery.
 After his death there was not enough money left to pay him a grave.

-"Self-portrait" (circa 1628-29, Benesch, B 54, circa 1629, Schatborn, S 628), {Rijksmuseum, Amsterdam}, drawing done with brush and pen, made during the Leiden period.
-It is one of Rembrandt's first preserved self-portraits.
-He made many self-portraits, drawing, etchings as well as paintings.
-They allowed him when he started to perfect his etching technique, to study the expression of the face to express different feelings, like fear, astonishment ..., and later to follow the evolution of his face in the course of his life.
-His latest painting is a self-portrait.
-The main characteristic of his self-portraits is the emotion and humanism that emanate from them.
-In his drawings, etchings and paintings, he often came to represent himself.
-When he was famous, many people wanted to buy a portrait of Rembrandt, which encouraged him to take self- portraits.
+Self-portrait (circa 1628-29, Benesch, B 54, circa 1629, Schatborn & Hinterding, D 628), {Rijksmuseum, Amsterdam}, is a drawing made with brush and pen during the Leiden period.
+It is one of the earliest preserved self-portraits by Rembrandt.
+The artist created numerous self-portraits, not only in drawing but also in etching and painting.
+These works allowed him, from the very beginning, to perfect his etching technique and study facial expressions to convey different emotions, such as fear, astonishment...
+Later, his self-portraits also became a way to track the evolution of his face throughout his life.
+His last painting is a self-portrait.
+The main characteristic of his self-portraits lies in the emotion and humanism they convey.
+In his works, he frequently portrayed himself.
+When he became famous, many people wanted to acquire a portrait of Rembrandt, which motivated him to produce even more self-portraits.

-The transparency used in the bichromate gum technique to make the copy of the etching "Self-portrait Leaning on a Stone Sill" (1639).
-The transparency is placed on the sheet painted with photosensitive watercolor and the whole is exposed to UV radiation.
-The radiation passes through the transparency in the white areas that are transparent.
-After exposure, the paper is put into water.
-The parts of the photosensitive layer that have been exposed to UV adhere to the paper, the others will dissolve in the water.
-This gives a reproduction of Rembrandt's etching.
-The UV exposure time depends on the color of the chosen watercolor.
-The transparency in the technique of gum bichromate is the equivalent of the metal plate in engraving.
+Above, one can see the transparent used in the gum bichromate technique to reproduce the etchving Self-Portrait with Arm Resting on a Stone Ledge (1639).
+The transparent is placed on the sheet painted with the photosensitive watercolor, and the whole setup is then exposed to UV radiation.
+This radiation passes through the transparent in the white areas, which are clear.
+After exposure, the sheet is immersed in water.
+The parts of the photosensitive layer that were exposed to UV adhere to the paper, while the others dissolve in the water.
+In this way, the reproduction of Rembrandt's etching is obtained.
+The exposure time to UV radiation depends on the color of the watercolor used.
+In the gum bichromate technique, the transparent plays a similar role to that of the metal plate in etching, serving as a support for reproduction.

 Drawings

-We will focus on Rembrandt's drawings, as well as his etchings which are inseparable from his drawings.
-Both were Rembrandt's preferred tools to carry out his experiences, namely how to represent life as he could observe it around him.
-Rembrandt was one of the greatest draughtsman and engraver of all time.
-He was with Katsushika Hokusai (1760 - 1849) and Käthe Kollwitz (1867 - 1945), the one who best expressed the feelings of the humans and animals he drew, the atmosphere of the scenes or landscapes he wanted to represent.
+We will focus on Rembrandt's drawings as well as his etchings, which are inseparable from his drawings.
+These two mediums were Rembrandt's preferred means of carrying out his experiments on how to depict life as he observed it around him.
+Rembrandt was one of the greatest draftsmen and etchers of all time.
+Alongside Katsushika Hokusai (1760–1849) and Käthe Kollwitz (1867–1945), he was one of the artists who best expressed the feelings of the human beings and animals he drew, as well as the atmosphere of the scenes or landscapes he wished to represent.

 He probably made sketches every day.
-In forty years, on the basis of three sketches a day, he has made a minimum of forty thousand sketches or drawings.
-Only landscapes, scenes from the Bible, scenes from life can be very completed drawings, but very often these are intermediate sketches, which unfortunately did not interest his contemporaries or collectors and the vast majority of his preliminary drawings has been lost.
+Over forty years, based on three sketches per day, it can be estimated that he produced a minimum of forty thousand sketches or drawings.
+Only certain drawings—such as landscapes, biblical scenes, or scenes of everyday life—can be considered highly finished works.
+But most of the time, they were intermediate sketches, which unfortunately did not attract the interest of his contemporaries or collectors.
+As a result, the vast majority of his preliminary drawings have disappeared.

-Rembrandt had many students who drew in his own way, and since most of the drawings were neither dated nor signed, it can be extremely difficult to date and attribute Rembrandt's drawings for sure.
+Rembrandt had many students who drew in his style.
+Since most of the drawings were neither dated nor signed, it can be extremely difficult to date and attribute the drawings to Rembrandt with certainty.

-After facing bankruptcy and the sale of his house, his press, his collections and his goods in 1658, Rembrandt had to move in 1660 and concentrated on painting.
-We have fewer drawings corresponding to the period 1660 - 1669.
+After his bankruptcy and the sale of his house, press, collections, and possessions in 1658, Rembrandt had to move in 1660 and focused more on painting.
+Far fewer drawings from the period 1660–1669 have survived.

 Rembrandt's method of study

-When Rembrandt takes a close look at a scene for a few seconds or imagines an ephemeral scene, he breaks down the difficulties into several steps to understand them.
+When Rembrandt observes a scene for a few seconds or imagines it, he breaks down the difficulties into several stages to better understand them.

-These studies show Rembrandt's extraordinary ability to memorize, understand and translate the characteristics of a scene he observed for a few seconds, as well as his exceptional drawing ability.
-Note that when Rembrandt tried to understand a problem, some details of the drawing did not interest him and he treated them in a sloppy or careless manner, which made critics say that Rembrandt did not know how to draw!
+These studies demonstrate Rembrandt’s extraordinary ability to memorize, understand, and translate the characteristics of a scene observed in just a few seconds, as well as his exceptional talents as a draftsman.
+It is worth noting that when Rembrandt sought to solve an artistic problem, certain details of the drawing did not interest him, and he treated them in a deliberately sloppy or casual manner.
+This approach led some critics—quite surprisingly—to claim that Rembrandt did not know how to draw (!).

 First step